-For decades, tofu was the dominant alternative for vegan eggs.
-Sure, a block of soy can scramble nicely and blend up into a passable quiche, but the taste and texture were never quite spot on to the chicken egg-based dishes of our past.
+For decades, tofu has been the dominant vegan alternative for chicken eggs.
+And we’re certainly not knocking this versatile, nutritious ingredient (find some of the reasons we love tofu here!).
+But while a block of soy can certainly scramble nicely and blend up into a quiche, the taste and texture aren’t exactly like egg.

-Eat Just—formerly Hampton Creek—set out to change that.
-After a number of trial products ranging from vegan mayonnaise to cookie dough, the brand finally settled on the innovation most likely to change the world: a vegan egg replacement that could scramble, bake, and fry just as well as its bird-based inspiration.
+If you’re craving a vegan egg that tastes just like the real deal, Eat Just—formerly Hampton Creek—has you covered.
+After a number of trial products ranging from vegan mayonnaise to cookie dough, the brand finally settled on the innovation most likely to change the world: a vegan egg replacement that could scramble, bake, and fry just as well as its inspiration.

 What is Just Egg?